 The Environmental Performance Index (EPI) is a biennial report that determines which countries around the world are leading the front in making—and enforcing—policies that safeguard the environment.
 Created in 2006, the global index determines a country’s ranking based on its efforts to address the environmental issues that have the most impact on health and sustainability worldwide, such as climate change and pollution.

 The EPI’s most recent report (published in 2018) ranks 180 countries using performance metrics organized under the following categories: air quality; water and sanitation; heavy metals; biodiversity and habitat; forests; fisheries; climate and energy; air pollution; water resources; and agriculture.

 In 2018, these were the five countries named the world’s most sustainable.
-The next EPI is slated for release in early 2020; whether these destinations will remain on top is yet to be seen.
+The next EPI is slated for release in June 2020; whether these destinations will remain on top is yet to be seen.

 Top 5 countries from the 2018 Environmental Performance Index:

 According to 2018 EPI data, Switzerland currently leads the world in sustainability, with an overall score of 87.42.
 The country received almost perfect scores for water sanitation (99.99) and water resources (99.67), placing second overall for air pollution, behind Equatorial Guinea, as well as climate and energy, following the Seychelles archipelago, which the 2018 EPI indicated as the “most improved country over the past decade.”